The 2017-2018 class of Advocacy Corps Organizers work with Congress on meaningful, bipartisan climate action.

 Nyla Williams is a rising Junior Political Science / Pre-Law major.
 She is originally from Southern California and attends Spelman College in Atlanta, Georgia.
 Nyla is a part of Spelman’s social justice program and is passionate about criminal justice reform.
 Nyla is most excited about learning how to lobby, guide meetings and gaining a network.

 Program Assistant, Quaker Outreach

-Sarah Holtsclaw serves as Quaker Outreach Young Fellow, working alongside Quaker Field Secretary Christine Ashley, to build and deepen Quaker engagement and advocacy from a spirit-led perspective.
+Sarah Holtsclaw served as Quaker Outreach Young Fellow for 2018-2019, working alongside Quaker Field Secretary Christine Ashley, to build and deepen Quaker engagement and advocacy from a spirit-led perspective.
 She empowers constituents to share their stories and build relationships with their Members of Congress through faith-based lobbying.

 Sarah Machiko Haber

 New York City, New York Advocacy Corps Organizer